Jongkonrat/project-app/README.md

 ## Can't start the server? ##
+Bring '.env' from other project to this proj.
-Try to delete file inside bootstrap/cache (In my directory, It's gitignore), then cd bootstrap/cache.
+Try to delete file inside 'bootstrap/cache' (In my directory, It's gitignore), then 'cd bootstrap/cache'.
-Type 'composer update' and then Enter.
+Type 'composer update' in command line and then Enter.
 Try to start the server again

+If it's still error, try to enter 'composer install' and 'composer dump-autoload' then enter 'composer update' again